 With an intriguing history that is still carried in the heart of its streets and a rich character that no other city poses, Saigon is a sight to see.
 Ho Chi Minh has one of the most complex transformations Vietnam has seen which is what makes it exceptionally alluring for tourists.

 After the French occupation, the country renamed the city as a symbol of its new start.
 In 1976, it was finally named Ho Chi Minh City and now accounts for 20 percent of the country’s GDP.
 Vietnam’s persistent policies on historical structures have helped the city maintain its connection to its past.
 While it looks like any other business center in the world, the distinct culture remains.

 Places in Ho Chi Minh City to Explore

 Browse the best attractions in HCMC to get a feel of the magnitude of activities around town.
 If you’re interested in getting to know the best coffee locations in town, here’s a comprehensive guide to the most famous coffee shops in Saigon.

 This city is a thriving hub for business, politics, and tourism.
-Can Tho’s animated culture circles around the three rivers in the Mekong Delta.
+Can Tho’s vibrant culture centers around the three rivers in the Mekong Delta.
 Though it has a mix of urban lifestyles, Can Tho’s tourism focuses on the local community.

 Unlike other cities, it’s the small business owners that dominate Can Tho.
 Though there are modern establishments in the city, tourists have more fun interacting with the locals.
 There are various day and overnight cruises along the Mekong River.
 You can also explore the network of canals surrounding the city.

 Exploration of Can Tho‘s rivers and scenic landscapes is better done during the daytime.
 At night, there’s a bustling entertainment lifestyle that happens in the central part of the city, along Hai Ba Trung Street.